Part 2: ToyAIKit runner

 • continue until the assistant returns text

-A useful exercise is to paste the runner class into ChatGPT and ask it to explain why there are two loops.
-That is a good way to understand what the educational wrapper is hiding.
+As an exercise, paste the runner class into ChatGPT and ask why there are two loops.
+That's a good way to see what the educational wrapper is hiding.

 Continue with Part 3: Django template.